akshat151/Graphical-Image-Manipulation-And-Editing-Application-using-Java/README.txt

 Image manipulations for Assignment 7:

-Image mosaic implementation through command line: Y Script command to apply mosaic to an image : Y
+Image mosaicking implementation through Command line: Y Image mosaicking implementation via Script command : Y Image mosaicing implementation from GUI: Y
-Image mosaic implementation from GUI: Y
+Image mosaicing implementation from GUI where the GUI Mosaic option asks for number of seeds to apply to the mosaic implementation from the user: Y

 Import/export features: